-Over the last decade, FDA reviewed many cases of medication errors in people in an effort to prevent these mistakes.
-CVM’s Division of Surveillance recently began a similar initiative to prevent medication errors in animals.
-As a result of this initiative, the Division of Surveillance has identified reports of medication errors in animals that are similar to the medication errors in people.
+FDA has reviewed many cases of medication errors in people in an effort to prevent these mistakes.
+CVM’s Office of Surveillance and Compliance began a similar initiative to prevent medication errors in animals.
+As a result of this initiative, the Office of Surveillance and Compliance has identified reports of medication errors in animals that are similar to the medication errors in people.
 Fortunately, medication errors are preventable.
 By applying the lessons learned from human medicine to veterinary medicine, veterinarians can avoid making similar mistakes in animals.

 |Ways to Avoid Medication Errors|